 - Calculations performed related to required tests based on which conclusion of a pass or fail obtained

-- Sign and date of testing quality unit personnel
+- Signed and dated testing of quality unit personnel

 - Periodic calibration of testing instruments